green-coding-solutions/website/content/insights/blauer-engel.md

 Many companies still lack tools to measure or communicate the environmental impact of their digital products, given that energy emissions often remain invisible.
 The Blue Angel for Software requires companies to measure and quantify your software’s energy consumption as well as transparently document your use of hardware resources.

-### Shines a spotlight on your values to consumers
+### Shines a spotlight on your values to customers

-Consumers are becoming more values-conscious and are now demanding concrete evidence, amidst widespread greenwashing, of corporate climate action and are thoroughly scrutinising product lifecycles.
+Customers are becoming more values-conscious and are now demanding concrete evidence, amidst widespread greenwashing, of corporate climate action and are thoroughly scrutinising product lifecycles.
 Transparent and trustworthy sustainability claims are essential to winning over these sustainability-conscious consumers.
 Given that the Blue Angel label is Germany’s most renowned ecolabel, which is also recognised worldwide, the Blue Angel for Software Label, immediately lets your potential clients know that you are intentionally designing and developing your product meets high environmental standards, verified through independent, government-backed certification.

 ### Strengthen your brand from the inside